maikel/FiniteVolumeSolver/README.md

 An `IntegratorContext` allocates, manages and provides access to additional data that is needed for every conservative AMR scheme, such as cell-centered and face-centered data arrays with ghost cell layers.
 It also manages face-centered data on the coarse-fine interface between two refinement levels.

-In to addition to managing the data, every integrator context defines the following member functions.
+In addition to managing the data, every integrator context defines the following member functions.

 ```cpp
 struct IntegratorContext {